-Further east we arrive at the heartland of Sauvignon Blanc in The Loire, Quincy, Reuilly, Menetou-Salon, Sancerre and last but by no means least Pouilly-Fumé.
-That pungent, crisp refreshing style of Sauvignon was coined here long before those New Zealanders starting exporting what has become the white wine drink of choice for many wine lovers.
+Further east, we arrive at the heartland of Sauvignon Blanc in The Loire, Quincy, Reuilly, Menetou-Salon, Sancerre, and last but by no means least, Pouilly-Fumé.
+That pungent, crisp, refreshing style of Sauvignon was coined here long before those New Zealanders starting exporting what has become the white wine drink of choice for many wine lovers.
 Good Pinot Noir is also made at Sancerre and to a lesser extent at Mentou-Salon.
-Different in style from Burgundy, the wines are usually extremely light and refreshing to drink, and can be enjoyed even unaccompanied by food.
+Different in style from Burgundy, the wines are usually extremely light and refreshing to drink and can be enjoyed even unaccompanied by food.

 Loire is well worth a visit

 The wines of the Loire are, in essence, perfect for those long summer nights and warm evenings.
-Beautiful, refreshing whites and light elegant reds invoke BBQ fish, shellfish and picnics in the shade.
-Traveling along the river banks and visiting its many stately Châteaux is an experience that few will forget and all will relish.
+Beautiful, refreshing whites and elegant light reds invoke BBQ fish, shellfish, and picnics in the shade.
+Traveling along the river banks and visiting its many stately Châteaux is an experience that few will forget, and all will relish.
 Nantes and Tours dazzle visitors with their impressive architecture and abundant good restaurants, shops, and bars.
 Sit in the square and sip a glass of Sancerre – heaven.